Walking Vacation in Northern Ireland

 - Picnic Lunches.

 Departing Dublin Airport at 1 pm, we will travel north to our overnight in Belfast.
-On arrival in Belfast we will take a walking tour of the city for an introduction to the cities past, present and future.
+On arrival in Belfast we will take a driving tour of the city for an introduction to the cities past, present and future.

 In the morning, we will travel to Island Magee and the iconic Gobbins Cliff Path.
 There, we will take you along a narrow path hugging the dramatic cliff face, across spectacular bridges amid the crashing waves of the North Channel, traversing hidden tunnels under the Irish Sea, up and down rugged staircases carved into the cliff face, and into caves that were once home to smugglers and privateers.
 This is a true adventure!